aresprotocols/ares-wiki/docs/iliadstaking.md

 4.Withdrawal includes Unstake Tokens, Claim Rewards, Claim and Unstake; they all need on-chain transactions.

-5.All processes above require BNB gas fee; while you are operating, you shall guarantee a certain amount of transaction fee.
+5.All processes above require a BNB gas fee; while you are operating, you shall guarantee a certain amount of transaction fee.

 #### Stake Mining Scheme(Regular Mode)
 1.It has three staking terms; they are 60days, 120days, 180days, APY is 35%, 40%, and 45%, respectively.